 This 10-month program taught by interprofessional faculty offers teams of two to three clinicians training in health care organization, leadership and quality improvement, while providing the opportunity to solve quality and safety problems identified in their clinical settings.

-Participants meet for seminars one to two evenings a month for two hours and one full day, and complete online modules and readings on organization, leadership and performance improvement topics.
+Participants will meet for monthly seminars on Fridays for a total of 35 hours (2-7 hours/seminar), as well as complete online modules and readings on organization, leadership and performance improvement.
 A quality improvement coach meets with each team every other week for one to two hours to assist in problem solving.

 Subscribe to our interest list!